Quantitative Insights into Large Language Model Usage and Trust in Academia: An Empirical Study: Appendix B: Additional Information on Dataset and Experimental Process

 \subsection{Datasets}

-\begin{itemize} \item Does this paper rely on one or more datasets? (yes/no) \textbf{[YES]}. \textit{This paper is based on a single dataset, derived from a one-time survey conducted at a specific institution.
-The nature of this study required the dataset to be collected in a singular instance to maintain the integrity and validity of the experimental conditions, particularly concerning the exposure of participants to the question prompts, because repeating the survey could compromise these factors and potentially bias the results.} \end{itemize}
+\begin{itemize} \item This paper is based on a single dataset, derived from a one-time survey conducted at a specific institution.
+The nature of this study required the dataset to be collected in a singular instance to maintain the integrity and validity of the experimental conditions, particularly concerning the exposure of participants to the question prompts, because repeating the survey could compromise these factors and potentially bias the results. \end{itemize}